jamisonj/portfolio-site/content/sections/about/about.md

 Beyond technical proficiency, I am driven by a profound sense of ethics and a deep-seated desire to make a positive impact in the world.
 I am committed to upholding the highest standards of integrity in all that I do.

-If you are seeking someone with these qualities, I am ready to join your team.
+If you are seeking someone with these qualities, I am excited to join your team!
 Send me a LinkedIn message or email to get the conversation going.